As a nurse faces prison for a deadly error, her colleagues worry: Could I be next?

 The Nashville District Attorney's Office declined to discuss Vaught's trial.
 Vaught's lawyer, Peter Strianse, did not respond to requests for comment.
 Vanderbilt University Medical Center has repeatedly declined to comment on Vaught's trial or its procedures.

-Vaught's trial will be followed by nurses nationwide, many of whom worry a conviction may set a precedent even as the coronavirus pandemic leaves countless nurses exhausted, demoralized and likely more prone to error.
+Vaught's trial will be watched by nurses nationwide, many of whom worry a conviction may set a precedent — as the coronavirus pandemic leaves countless nurses exhausted, demoralized and likely more prone to error.

 Garner said she once switched powerful medications just as Vaught did and caught her mistake only in a last-minute triple-check.